 Table 1 summarizes the results.
 With the exception of arrows, other basic symbols were recognized at 80% or better accuracy, and most at over 90%.
-Many of the errors that we observed were due to various unpredictable ways that some participants drew on the paper.
+Many of the errors that we observed were due to various unpredictable ways that some participants drew on paper.
 For example, we detected line connectors that were drawn by repeatedly moving the pen from one point to another.
 Also, some closed curves were drawn in two steps, creating two strokes rather than one, which was not anticipated by the recognizer.
 Although we can expect that users would eventually learn how to draw gestures 'properly' to avoid such errors, such situations are not always preventable.
-However, we believe that the introduction of digital pens with direct feedback, such as audio, currently available in Livescribe® pens, could minimize the problem.
-Note that our goal is not necessarily to obtain 100% accuracy, since users also have the option of post-hoc specification of meaning of their gestures.
-Hower, this study helped us assess fixable limitations of our recognizer and improve our heuristics accordingly.
+The study helped us assess fixable limitations of our recognizer and improve our heuristics accordingly.
+We also believe that the introduction of digital pens with direct feedback, such as audio, currently available in Livescribe® pens, could minimize the problem.
+However, as 100% accuracy may not be feasible, our continuing goal is to support powerful online interactions that give users the option of post-hoc specification of gestures.